 No. Problem Probable Cause Corrective Actions 1 Power Supply LED PWR off.
 No line (mains) power.
-Verify that the LDx00 power switch is set to the I position.
-Check power cord connection.
-Check source of power.
+Verify that the LD1600 power switch is set to the I position.
+2. Check power cord connection.
+3. Check source of power.
 4. Check power cord.
 2 Transponder Module LED RX ACC off.
 Cable, access equipment, or port malfunction.
 Check connections, type, power loss, length, and integrity of cable interconnecting transponder port ACC RX and access equipment.
 Insure TX to RX interconnection for each optical fiber.
-Clean fiberoptic connectors as described in Appendix E: Cleaning Optical Connectors.
+Clean fiberoptic connectors as described in Appendix E. 4.
 Check the access equipment.
-4. Temporarily connect the access equipment to another transponder port to determine if the port is faulty.
+5. Temporarily connect the access equipment to another transponder port to determine if the port is faulty.
 3 Transponder Module LED RX WDM off.
 Cable or port malfunction.
-Check connections and integrity of cable interconnecting transponder WDM RX port to the Mux, Demux, or OADM in the same LDx00.
-Clean fiberoptic connectors as described in Appendix E: Cleaning Optical Connectors.
-3. Temporarily connect the Mux, Demux, or OADM to another transponder to determine if the transponder port is faulty.
+Check connections and integrity of cable interconnecting transponder WDM RX port to the Mux, Demux, or OADM in the same LD1600.
+Clean fiberoptic connectors as described in Appendix E. 3.
+Temporarily connect the Mux, Demux, or OADM to another transponder to determine if the transponder port is faulty.
+4 Transponder Module LED TMP ALRM on-red.
+Insufficient cooling of the Transponder.
+Verify that no obstacles to cooling air flow are present around the LD1600.
+Verify that the fans are running.